mmistakes/minimal-mistakes/docs/_docs/17-javascript.md

 If all goes well, running `npm run build:js` will compress/concatenate `_main.js` and all plugin scripts into `main.min.js`.

 ## Debugging

-The minified Javascript is harder to debug in the browser than the raw source.
-To stop the minification and just bundle all the Javascript as-is; open up `package.json` and edit the value `scripts.uglify` from:
+The minified JavaScript is harder to debug in the browser than the raw source.
+To stop the minification and bundle all the JavaScript as-is --- open up `package.json` and edit the value `scripts.uglify` from:

 ```json
   "scripts": {
     "uglify": "uglifyjs [...] -c -m -o assets/js/main.min.js",
 ```

-to simply concatenating the files:
+To the following:

 ```json
   "scripts": {